juntylpro1/secure-enterprise/index.md

 ### Trusted profiles
 {: #tp-project-index}

 Trusted profiles authorize cross-account access for applications.
-Because trusted profiles can generate unique and temporary service ID API keys that exist only during the lifecycle of the operation, projects use them as the secure and compliant way to authorize a configuration to deploy.
+Because trusted profiles can generate temporary service ID API keys that exist only during the lifecycle of the operation, projects use them as the secure and compliant way to authorize a configuration to deploy.
 Unlike other authentication methods, trusted profiles don't require key rotation.
 [Create a trusted profile](/docs/secure-enterprise?topic=secure-enterprise-tp-project#create-projects-tp) that can manage API keys for the service ID in your account, which deploys deployable architecture.

 ### {{site.data.keyword.secrets-manager_short}}
 {: #secrets-project}